Kai-Meiklejohn/KMPsearchAlgorithmWithTable/README.md

 - [KMP Algorithm Tutorial](https://www.geeksforgeeks.org/kmp-algorithm-for-pattern-searching/)

 ## Pseudocode (High-Level Description)
-Below is a plain-English breakdown of the program’s algorithm, split into four components that work together to implement the KMP string search.
+Below is a plain-English description of the updated program’s algorithm, broken into four components.

 #### KMPsearch (Main Wrapper)
 **Purpose:** Coordinate execution based on user input.

 **Algorithm:**
-- Check command-line arguments (1 or 2 args allowed).
+- Parse command-line arguments (1 or 2).
 - If one arg:
-  - Pass target string to `SkipTable` to build and print the skip table.
+  - Create a `SkipTable` for the target and print it.
 - If two args:
-  - Pass target and filename to `FileProcessor` to search the file.
+  - Create a `FileProcessor` with the target and search the file.
 - If invalid args:
-  - Print usage message: "usage: java KMPsearch \"target\" [filename.txt]" and exit.
+  - Print usage message and exit.

 #### KMPSearcher (KMP Algorithm)
-**Purpose:** Perform efficient string searching using KMP.
+**Purpose:** Perform efficient string searching using a skip-based approach.

 **Algorithm:**
-- Build 2D skip table for target string:
-  - For each position and lowercase letter (a-z):
-    - If match: Set skip to 0.
+- Use the skip table to handle mismatches.
-    - Else: Compute shift by finding longest prefix that aligns with a suffix.
-- Search text for target:
-  - Compare characters between text and pattern.
+- Compare characters in text and pattern:
-  - On match: Advance both pointers; record full matches.
+  - On match: Continue comparing next characters.
-  - On mismatch: Use skip table to shift text or pattern pointers.
+  - On mismatch: Jump ahead based on the skip table.
-- Return array of all found indices.
+- Record all match indices.

 #### SkipTable (Skip Table Generation)
-**Purpose:** Create and display the KMP skip table.
+**Purpose:** Create a 2D skip table for quick mismatch handling.

 **Algorithm:**
-- Build 2D skip table for target string:
-  - For each position and lowercase letter:
+- For each position in the pattern and each ASCII character:
-    - Compute skip distance by checking prefix-suffix matches.
+  - If character matches pattern at position, skip is 0.
+  - Else, find the largest prefix that matches a suffix before this position.
-- Print table:
+- Print results in CSV format.
-  - Pattern row: List target characters prefixed with "*".
-  - For each unique char in target (sorted alphabetically):
-    - Print row with char and skip values for each position.
-  - Default row: Print full-shift values (position + 1) prefixed with "*".
-- Format all rows as comma-separated values.

 #### FileProcessor (File Search)
-**Purpose:** Process file and output matching lines.
+**Purpose:** Read a file and show lines that match the target pattern.

 **Algorithm:**
-- Open input file.
+- Open the file.
-- For each line:
+- For each line, run the KMP search.
-  - Use `KMPSearcher` to find all target occurrences.
-  - If target found:
-    - Print line number, match count, and all occurrence indices (0-based).
+- Print line number and index of the first occurrence if matches are found.
-- Close file and handle any I/O errors with error messages.
+- Close the file, handling any I/O errors.